Submissions

 Translations

-Collaborator Role Taxonomy (CRediT)
+Contributor Role Taxonomy (CRediT)

-Seeking transparency and openness, Psicoperspectivas adopted the Contributor Role Taxonomy (CRediT) to describe the individual contributions of each author to the work.
+In the interest of transparency and openness, Psicoperspectivas has adopted the Contributor Role Taxonomy (CRediT) to describe the individual contributions of each author to the work.
 CRediT offers authors the opportunity to share a detailed description of their various contributions to a manuscript.
-This statement should be included in the Letter of Originality and when registering the manuscript metadata.
-Authors should indicate the contributions of all authors according to the roles defined by the CRediT taxonomy and available for consultation at https://credit.niso.org/.
+This statement must be included in the Letter of Originality and when registering the manuscript metadata.
+Authors must indicate the contributions of all authors according to the roles defined by the CRediT taxonomy and available for consultation at https://credit.niso.org/.
+If the manuscript is accepted for publication, the CRediT designations will be published in the final version of the document as a statement of the authors' contributions.
+All authors must have reviewed and agreed on their individual contribution(s) prior to submission; it is possible to claim credit for more than one contributor role, and the same role can be attributed to more than one person.
+On the other hand, not all roles will be applicable to a particular academic work.

 Use of Artificial Intelligence (AI)

-How to prepare the manuscript?
+How to prepare the manuscript

-Articles should adhere to the publication guidelines of the Publication Style Manual of the American Psychological Association, (APA, 7th ed., 2020), Professional paper(https://apastyle.apa.org/).
+Articles must adhere to the publication standards of the American Psychological Association's Publication Manual (APA, 7th ed., 2020), Professional paper

 Blinded article

-• Paper size: letter.
+• Paper size: Letter.

 • Font type and size: Times New Roman 12 pts.

-• Line spacing: Double, except in Tables and Figures.
+• Line spacing: Double, except in tables and figures.

-• Pages numbered on the upper right side.
+• Pages numbered at the top right.

 Title

-• Heading Level 1 APA.
+• Level 1 APA heading.

-• Maximum length of the title: 15 words.
+• Maximum title length: 15 words.

-• An Spanish translation must be provided.
+• An English translation must be provided.

 Abstract